When selecting a pair of cans, it’s important to remember what you intend to use them for.

-Still, the Audio-Technica ATH-M50x DJ headphones are not designed to be used in the same settings as the Sennheiser HD 25 DJ headphones.
+Still, I wouldn’t say the Audio-Technica ATH-M50x DJ headphones are designed to be used in the same settings as the Sennheiser HD 25 DJ headphones.

-As such, a true comparison is not meaningful since one either will work better than the other in their given setting.
+As such, a true comparison is not meaningful since one will work better than the other in their given setting.

 3. Pioneer HDJ-2000MK2

-Out of all the DJ-ing headphones we compared in this Sennheiser HD 25 review, the Pioneers are by far the closest that can truly compare in terms of setting.
+Out of all the DJ-ing headphones I’vewe compared in this Sennheiser HD 25 review, I’d say the Pioneers are by far the CLOSEST that can truly compare in terms of setting.

 That said, the Pioneer HDJ-2000MK2 DJ headphones are still intended to be more like monitor headphones than they are stage or booth headphones.